eleadufresne/Receipt-Processor/README.md

 ## Overview

-This project implements a simple receipt processor using Flask (Python) and Docker.
+This project implements a straightforward receipt processing service utilizing Flask (Python) and Docker.
-It serves as a web service that meets the documented API outlined in the [api.yml](api.yml) file and proposes a solution to Fetch Rewards' [receipt processor challenge](https://github.com/fetch-rewards/receipt-processor-challenge).
+It adheres to the API specifications outlined in the [api.yml](api.yml) file and serves as an effective solution for the [receipt processor challenge](https://github.com/fetch-rewards/receipt-processor-challenge) posed by Fetch Rewards.

 ## System Requirements